NeKoRoSYS/NeKoRoSYS-NeKoRoDOTS/README.md

 <br>
 <br>

-# NeKoRoDOTS
+# NeKoRoSHELL
 <br>

 The best way to say "I use Arch btw 🤓" is if your desktop profile looks sleek and suave.

-**NeKoRoDOTS** aims to provide an out-of-the-box, clean and reliable, generic, and modular framework that lets you easily customize your desktop experience with simple UI design philosophy in mind.
+**NeKoRoSHELL** aims to provide an out-of-the-box, clean and reliable, generic, and modular framework that lets you easily customize your desktop experience with simple UI design philosophy in mind.
 <br>
 <br>